National Sanitation Foundation: Why is NSF certification vital for your food business?

 To help you prepare and ensure compliance with the most significant food sanitation laws, we've prepared this article for you.
 Learn about what is food sanitation and examples of this system.

-Food sanitation refers to the state of cleanliness and maintenance of sanitary conditions in a food establishment to prevent the occurrence of foodborne illnesses.
-It consists of several different operations that help maintain the cleanliness of the entire facility, food contact surfaces, equipment, and other points of the food supply chain.
-Different states and countries may have their sanitation standard.
-Factors such as approved cleaning agents, concentrations, and food sanitation practices may significantly vary.
+Food sanitation consists of several different operations that help maintain the cleanliness of the entire facility, food contact surfaces, equipment, and other points of the food supply chain.
+Different states and countries may have their own sanitation standards that may impact factors such as approved cleaning agents, concentrations, and food sanitation practices.

 Food safety refers to the set of practices performed to prevent the occurrence of foodborne illnesses, whereas food sanitation is the cleanliness and maintenance of the good and safe conditions of equipment and foodservice facilities.
 In principle, food sanitation is part of the bigger umbrella of food safety.